AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 }
 ```

-We can now locate these users and their respective OUs in the Server Manager, unders 'Tools' -> 'Active Directory Users and Computers'.
+We can now locate these users and their respective OUs in the Server Manager utility, under 'Tools' -> 'Active Directory Users and Computers'.
 ![Users and Computers](./docs/users.png)

 ## Computers